-The bill establishes the DataOhio Board for the purpose of recommending the types of public records and data that should be available online and standards for those records and data to ensure they are posted in an open format and comparable across governmental units.
+The bill establishes the state DataOhio Board for the purpose of recommending the types of public records and data that should be available online and standards for those records and data to ensure they are posted in an open format and comparable across governmental units.
 The bill requires the Board to produce a report of its recommendations within one year of the bill's effective date, and by March 31st each year thereafter.
 Membership of the Board is to consist of the Governor and the four other statewide elected officials, the Speaker and Minority Leader of the House of Representatives, the President and Minority Leader of the Senate, the Chancellor of the Ohio Board of Regents, the State Librarian, one member who represents data consumers, three members representing local governments, and one or more nonvoting ex officio appointees.
-Members of the Board are to serve without compensation, but would be reimbursed actual and necessary expenses incurred in performance of their duties as members of the Board.
-Additionally, the bill requires the State Library of Ohio to provide meeting space for the Board.
+Members of the Board are to serve without compensation, but would be reimbursed for actual and necessary expenses incurred in performance of their duties as members of the Board.
+The bill does not specify what entity is to provide administrative support to the Board, but does require the State Library of Ohio to provide meeting space for the Board.

-HB0321H1.docx/jc
+HB0321HR.docx / lb